-FA Cup: Just how big Wigan's victory over Manchester City?
+FA Cup: Just how big was Wigan's victory over Manchester City?

 Before that, Hereford's 2-1 win against Newcastle in 1972 is part of FA Cup folklore, as is Worcester's 2-1 defeat of Liverpool in 1959 and Walsall's 2-0 win against Arsenal back in 1933.

-But there have been plenty of upsets over the years - probably too many to mention here - so tell us your biggest shock in the comment section below.
+There have been plenty of other upsets over the years - too many to mention here - so tell us your biggest shock in the comment section below.

 What you said on Twitter, using #bbcfacup

 Jonny: Get in!
 Great performance Wigan players!
-The billions doesn't buy you heart & effort.
+The billions don't buy you heart & effort.
 Brilliant!

 Henrietta: I'm not sure I've ever seen a team win with 17% of possession.

-Thomas: Doesn't matter what league you're in or how much money you have there is something special about playing in the FA Cup , there is no other cup in world club football that can match it.
+Thomas: Doesn't matter what league you're in or how much money you have there is something special about playing in the FA Cup, there is no other cup in world club football that can match it.

 Milton: A combined £100m pair of defenders (Kyle Walker and John Stones) could not neutralise £1m Grigg.